dchacon15/datasciencecoursera/GettingCleaningDataProject/README.md

 	* Y files: the file contains the activities for each observation
 	* X files: this file contains the observations
  3. Merge the data train and test data sets and name each variable with the correct name
-	* each variable name comes from the file 'feature.txt' file and adds the 'activity' and 'subject' variable names
+	* each variable name comes from the file 'feature.txt' file and adds the `activity` and `subject` variable names
- 4. Filters the column variables and only selects the ones that the name contains 'mean' or 'std' also 'activity' and 'subject' are maintained.
+ 4. Filters the column variables and only selects the ones that the name contains `mean` or `std` also `activity` and `subject` are maintained.
- 5. The information in the 'activity' column is cast as factor and the levels are changed
+ 5. The information in the `activity` column is cast as factor and the levels are changed
-	* the levels are found in the 'activity_lables.txt' file
+	* the levels are found in the `activity_lables.txt` file
  6. The names of the variables are changed to more significant names.
  7. Finally a independent tidy data set is created set with the average of each variable for each activity and each subject, and the file is written to disc.